Overview

 While the risk of catching avian influenza is low, you should always avoid handling live or dead wild birds.
 If you see a sick or dead bird, report it to the Canadian Wildlife Health Cooperative by phone at 1-866-673-4781 or online.

-If contact is unavoidable, always:
+If contact with dead wild birds is unavoidable, always:

 • wear gloves